 Developing as rapidly as the city itself, Shanghaiâs âthrough trainâ to Hong Kong is set to sprout branches in Shenzhen and a parallel Bond Connect programme.
-George Mitton
+George Mitton reports from China.

 A freight ship passes through the gap between two towers on the shoreline at Pudong.
 As the sun sets a peach orange, the lights of the business district blink on – giant Chinese characters the colour of good luck, advertising the billions managed in these offices.

 Anyone who has visited Shanghai can testify to the scale of the city’s economic boom.
 The financial industry has expanded along with the city, long ago outgrowing the colonial era buildings of the Bund district to sprout new headquarters in skyscrapers that flash dazzling advertising at night.

 However, the stocks in Chinese mainland companies that are traded in Shanghai have long been out of foreigners’ reach.
 Wary of surrendering national assets to foreign control – an understandable concern in post-colonial Shanghai – the Chinese authorities have proceeded cautiously, first with the qualified foreign institutional investor (QFII) scheme and later with its offshore renminbi variant, RQFII.